-Egypt's central bank kept the pound steady at 7.73 per dollar at a foreign exchange auction on Sunday, and the currency was weaker at exchange bureaus.
+Egypt's central bank kept the pound steady at 7.73 per dollar at a foreign exchange auction on Tuesday, and the currency was slightly weaker at exchange bureaus.

 The central bank kept the pound at 7.5301 for five months until last month, when it allowed it to weaken to 7.6301.
 On July 5, the bank let it slide a further 0.10 pounds.